Cat and Dog Euthanasia in Sunrise, FL

 According to the American Veterinary Medical Association, Cats 11 years or older and dogs between 7 and 9 years of age are considered seniors.
 We recommend that your senior pet come in twice a year for routine exams, so that our veterinarians can discuss changes to their healthcare routine.
 Animals often try to hide their illness, so our ability to detect problems early is very important when it comes to managing their health.
 Like elderly people, senior pets are more susceptible to injury and disease, so they require closer monitoring.
 Maintaining frequent communication with your veterinarian is key to keeping your pet comfortable during this time.

 Some pets require special care that is aimed at managing their comfort, rather than curing the disease.
 As difficult as this time is for pet owners, it is often reassuring to know that we have many options to help keep your animal happy at this phase of their life.

-We understand how painful and difficult it can be to choose euthanasia for your pet, but you don’t have to make that choice alone.
+We understand how painful and difficult it can be to choose cat and dog euthanasia, but you don’t have to make that choice alone.
 If it is determined that your pet’s quality of life has declined, our compassionate staff will talk you through your options and give you time to make your decision.
 Our veterinarians will help to make your pet’s passing as comfortable and peaceful as possible.

 Ask Us How We Can Help